 Miele also makes professional-grade dishwashers that can be used not only in your home but also for commercial or scientific use.
 These professional dishwashers come with an NSF certified sanitization feature, super-fast 6-minute cycles, and the ability to load with specialized racks.

 With a 15-place setting capacity, this Samsung model is a great buy for busy households.
-Stacking the dishwasher is a breeze with the FlexLoad™ Racking System and adjustable upper rack, and not only do you get lots of useful functions such as an Auto-release door and the StormWash™ System, it has a 44 dB sound level that you will not notice too much.
+Loading the dishwasher is a breeze with the FlexLoad™ Racking System and adjustable upper rack.

 - Very low noise level